Krishna-Gopal-Pathak/Data-Analytics/SQL for Data Analytics/SQL.md

 ## Excel Use
 - Small Amount of Data
-- One Time Analysis
+- One-Time Analysis
 - Quick Chart/Graph
 - Untrained Person

 ## Database Use
 - Large Amount of Data
-- Store real time data from websites/apps
+- Store real-time data from websites/apps
 - Easily combine with different datasets
 - Automate steps and can re-use
 - Easy and safe access